 Tripawd approved dog harnesses are for front and rear leg amputees alike.

-Whether you’re looking at the Ruffwear Webmaster Plus, the Tripawd Convert Harness, the Get-a-Grip or the Custom Pet Support Suit, you can rest easy knowing that each of these models has been tested on a rear and front leg amputee dog.
+Whether you’re looking at the Ruffwear Webmaster Plus, the Flagline, the Tripawd Convert Harness, the Get-a-Grip or the Custom Pet Support Suit, you can rest easy knowing that each of these models has been tested on a rear and front leg amputee dog.

 Every harness we carry must pass our Tripawd Approved test.